microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

 If you're running any application as an administrator (aka elevated) and PowerToys is not, a few things may not work correctly when the elevated applications are in focus or trying to interact with a PowerToys feature like FancyZones.

+## Security Considerations

+The use of some PowerToys while running elevated may cause security concerns.
+Particularly, any program started from PowerToys Run will also be started "elevated".

 ## Having PowerToys keep functioning properly

 We understand users will run applications elevated.
 We do as well.
 We have two options for you when this scenario happens: